Why You Should Avoid The Keto Diet

 While I can’t deny that this is probably delicious (though I’m not a bacon fan personally- crazy right?!) it’s not the healthiest avenue.

-Keeping a high fat intake is great… if the fats you’re consuming are healthy and balanced (coconut, avocado, nuts, seeds etc.).
-But fueling your body with bacon grease and general cheese isn’t.
+Keeping a high fat intake is great… if the fats you’re consuming are healthy and balanced (coconut, avocado, nuts, seeds, etc.).
+But fueling your body with store-bought cream cheese every single day isn’t.